haku-kiro/100DaysOfCode/readme.md

 ### Suggested help

 - Make use of Pomodoro technique to make sure that you are fully focused throughout.
-  - You can break the pattern if you want to keep working
+  - You can break the pattern if you want to keep working, but you have to do at leat an hour

 ### Day structure